-Senate GOP to restrict police choke holds in emerging bill
+Senate GOP to restrict police chokeholds in emerging bill

 With Trump set to announce executive actions on law enforcement as soon as Tuesday, the crush of activity shows how quickly police violence and racial prejudice are transforming national party priorities.

 “I think we’re going to get to a bill that actually becomes law,” Scott said Sunday on NBC's “Meet the Press.”
-Scott said the choke hold, in particular, “is a policy whose time has come and gone.”
+Scott said the chokehold, in particular, “is a policy whose time has come and gone.”

 The GOP package is one of the most extensive proposed overhauls to policing procedures yet from Republicans, who have long aligned with Trump's “law and order” approach but are suddenly confronted with a groundswell of public unrest in cities large and small over police violence.